SERLatBTH/StarterGuide-DJIMavic2Pro/README.md

 2. Press the power button on the aircraft, then press and hold to pwoer on the aircraft
 3. Launch the app DJI GO 4.

-## Device's functionalities
+## Device's Functionalities and Features

-+ Fly :)
++ Auto take off and auto landing.
++ Fly up to 18 km, for 31 minutes with fully charged battery.
-+ Remote controller using the controller in the box with range up to 8km
++ Remote controlled using the controller in the box with range up to 8km
 + Live View: streaming live video up to 1080p from the camera on board of the aircraft to the mobile app.
++ Video Recording: 4k, 2.7K, FHD video on the SDK card.
++ Still photo: single shot, burst shooting: 3/5 frames, auto exposure bracketing (AEB)
-+
++ Obstacle Sensing.
++ Intelligent Flight Modes : HyperLapse, ActiveTrackTM  2.0, QuickShot, Panorama, and Advanced Pilot Assistance Systems

 ## Safety Guidelines
 ### Environmental Consideration